9 Powerful Men Who Don't Eat Meat

 A growing number of male business executives and political leaders, including former President Bill Clinton and Newark Mayor Cory Booker, are breaking gender expectations and embracing the vegetarian or vegan lifestyle.

 It’s a trend — first pinpointed in a 2010 Businessweek article titled “The Rise of the Power Vegans” — that parallels mounting public awareness about the damaging effects of meat consumption on health and the environment.
-For some, the welfare of factory-farmed animals is also a concern.
 Conversely, “chick foods” like kale and soy products are growing in popularity.

 In the United States, vegetarians are still rare: Only 5% of American adults say they are vegetarian, according to a 2012 Gallup study, and just 2% of people consider themselves vegan — people who don’t eat any ingredients that come from an animal, including eggs, milk, and honey.

-While the percentage of vegetarians has remained the same over the last decade, this pattern may slowly change as tofu and salads became more fashionable among America’s male movers and shakers.
+While the percentage of vegetarians has remained unchanged over the last decade, this pattern may slowly change as tofu and chickpea salads became more fashionable among America’s male movers and shakers.

+With a net-worth of around $200 million, Biz Stone ranks in the 1% of richest Americans.
+And after more than 10 years as a vegan, the entrepreneur in the scant group of Americans who call themselves vegan.

+The entrepreneur, reportedly worth $340 million, is using his fame and fortune to protect animals.
+He recently launched a 'cruelty-free' clothing line called Argyleculture that will not use any animal products -- meaning now wool or leather apparel -- in its collection.

 Business Insider Emails & Alerts